 According to Wikipedia and other online resources, the success rate with these kinds of schemes is meager.
 Only about 15-20% of people that start manage to make money.
 However, those who make real money are usually the directors and captains.
 In other words, those who have joined the scheme at its beginning.

 The rest of the recruits ends up losing their hard-earned cash.
 Therefore, think more than twice before acting on this offer.
+You could lose a lot more than you might think.

 Home Income Millionaire Warning Signs